RadLikeWhoa/Countable/README.md

 ### Countable.live(elements, callback, options)

 Bind the callback to all given elements.
-The callback gets called everytime the element's value or text is changed.
+The callback gets called every time the element's value or text is changed.

 ```javascript
 Countable.live(area, function (counter) {